Safety

 Mt Ruapehu is a special place.
 Standing 2797m at its highest, it's the tallest peak in the North Island.
 At Whakapapa, the terrain is naturally formed by volcanic activity, making it vast and diverse.

-In winter, we traditionally see a base of upwards of 1m from August, with snow filling the gullies and rocky crevasses.
+We traditionally see a snow base of upwards of 1m from August, with snow filling the gullies and rocky crevasses.
 While all this combines to make for some of the best free ride terrain in the Southern Hemisphere, this page is designed to inform you of all the risks associated with visiting Whakapapa, and provide you the information needed to stay safe and enjoy your time on the maunga.

 Snow responsibility code